Anti-Inflammatory Diet Plan →

 Crazy for Cranberries

-This time of year cranberries seem to be everywhere and in everything!
-With recipes like Cranberry Balsamic Roasted Chicken, Slow Cooker Gluten Free Meatballs with Cranberry Sauce, Easy Cranberry Basil Shrimp Cocktail, and more, I’m not sure there are many foods that cranberries don’t pair well with.
-However, my favorite way to use this festive fruit is in this cranberry cookies recipe.
-Paired with warm spices and sweet molasses, recipes don’t get better than this!
+With recipes like Cranberry Roasted Chicken, Meatballs with Cranberry Sauce, Easy Cranberry Shrimp Cocktail, I’m not sure there are many foods that cranberries don’t pair well with.
+However, my favorite way to use this festive fruit is in this cranberry cookies.
+Whether you’re making them to leave out for Santa, serve at holiday parties, or have a quick grab-n-go option throughout the week, I guarantee you’re going to love these cookies!

 a gluten free vegan molasses cookie split in half

 • Arrowroot Starch – Arrowroot starch works to add structure and texture to these cranberry cookies eliminating the need for eggs.
-However, if you don’t have arrowroot starch on hand, tapioca starch works just as well!
+However, if you don’t have arrowroot starch on hand, cornstarch or tapioca starch works as well!

 • Spices – We included cinnamon and ginger to create a rich, warm flavor that pairs nicely with the sweetness of the sugar and cranberries.

-• Nut Butter – Any creamy nut butter such as almond or cashew butter can be used.
+• Nut or Seed Butter – Any creamy nut butter such as almond or cashew butter can be used.
 Or, swap it out for sunflower seed butter, if you prefer!

 • Dried Cranberries – A great source of vitamins, antioxidants, and fiber, dried cranberries provide a pop of color and a sweet and slightly tangy taste.
 If you want extra chunks in your cookies, feel free to add more dried cranberries!
 Just make sure they are dried and not fresh, because fresh cranberries throw off the ratio of wet and dry ingredients.